Chemistry - Bachelor of Science

 This course examines the bonding models used for inorganic compounds (main group and transition metal elements).
 Reactivity patterns of inorganic compounds are considered to gain an understanding of the role of thermodynamics and kinetics in their preparation and reactivity.
 Physical methods that are used to characterize inorganic compounds are discussed.
 The relevance and importance of inorganic compounds in the environment, industry and biology are emphasized.

-Prerequisites: Minimum grade of C- in CHEM 102.
+Prerequisites: A minimum grade of C- in CHEM 102.

 CHEM 242